-- recommended expulsion or - the option of CARE placement pending Administrative Review - 14. +Tobacco (School Board Policy 2.90) -The principal shall follow the guidelines below when an investigation and evidence indicate a student uses, possesses, is selling, has sold, or is otherwise distributing tobacco while on a School Board property or in attendance at a school sponsored activity.
-For an elementary student, the principal shall confer with student's parent(s) or legal guardian to determine if the circumstances require implementation of these guidelines. - 1st offense 3 days ISS; completion of tobacco education program; if this is the student's first tobacco incident during their school career, the suspension will be waived upon completion of a tobacco education program taught at the Calhoun County Health Department; and ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law (A fine not to exceed \$25.)
-In lieu of the fine, a violator may perform 50 hours of community service or successfully complete a school-approved anti-tobacco program, where available) - 2nd offense 5 days ISS; completion of tobacco education and cessation program; ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law. - 3rd offense 7 days ISS; completion of tobacco education and cessation program; ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law. - 4th offense Minimum of 10 days OSS and recommended expulsion or the option of CARE placement pending Administrative Review; completion of tobacco education and cessation program; ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law.
+- 1st offense 3 days ISS; and ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law - 2nd offense 5 days ISS; and ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law. - 3rd offense 7 days ISS; and ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law. - 4th offense Minimum of 10 days OSS and recommended expulsion or the option of CARE placement pending Administrative Review; and ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law. - 17. +Nicotine Dispensing Products and Devices (Vaping) (F.S.
+877.112, School Board Policy 2.90) -The principal shall follow the guidelines below when an investigation and evidence indicate a student uses, possesses, is selling, has sold, or is otherwise distributing nicotine products or dispensing devices while on a School Board property or in attendance at a school sponsored activity.
+For an elementary student, the principal shall confer with student's parent(s) or legal guardian to determine if the circumstances require implementation of these guidelines. - 1st offense 3 days ISS; and ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law - 2nd offense 5 days ISS; and ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law. - 3rd offense 7 days ISS; and ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law. - 4th offense Minimum of 10 days OSS and recommended expulsion or the option of CARE placement pending Administrative Review; and ticket administered by sanctioned law enforcement entity resulting in financial obligation as defined by law.

-15. Cell Phones and Other Electronic Devices
+18. Cell Phones and Other Electronic Devices